 For those who are not too familiar with Australia’s current wine industry, here are a few interesting pieces of information:

-– Wine is produced in every Australian state, but is mainly produced in the southern ones where the climate is cooler.
+– Wine is produced in every Australian state, but is mainly produced in the south, where the climate is cooler.

 How it all started